 On each shift, there are:

-- 3-7 Professional mentors from various health fields.
+– 1-4 professional mentors from various health fields

 Are mentors paid?

 Mentors are paid an honorarium per four-hour shift.
-As SWITCH is a registered charity, mentors may donate their honorarium back to SWITCH for a charitable tax receipt or not.
-Mentors may also choose to waive their honorarium.
+As SWITCH is a registered charity, mentors may donate their honorarium back to SWITCH for a charitable tax receipt; mentors may also choose to waive their honorarium.

 What are my responsibilities as a mentor?

-- Providing interprofessional guidance for students from your own as well as other disciplines.
+– Providing interprofessional guidance to students from your own as well as other disciplines

 – Maintaining and monitoring the policies of the Westside Clinic (charting, protocols, policies, etc.)